Introduction goes here

 63

-Commitment to Thomas de Greysouthen, king's clerk Craysothen of the office of controller of the castle of Bordeaux Burdeg' to have it as long he behave well and faithfully, perceiving in this office the customary wages and fees.
+Appointment of Craysothen Thomas de Greysouthen, king's clerk as Burdeg' controller of the castle of Bordeaux to have it as long he behave well and faithfully, perceiving in this office the customary wages and fees.

 By p.s. and C.